UofSC employees who need babysitters or tutors can use Caring Connections to find UofSC students and alumni who can help.

 Coordinate with your Supervisor

-The first step to finding solutions to scheduling issues is to coordinate with your supervisor.
+The first step to finding solutions is to coordinate with your supervisor.
 Discuss your situation with them.
-Your supervisor may be able to provide you with additional flexibility in your work hours or location.
-Please be aware that your supervisor must also take into consideration the needs of the university and the requirements of your job.
+Share your scheduling concerns.
+Your supervisor may be able to provide you with flexibility in your work hours or location.
+Understand that your supervisor must also consider the needs of the university and the requirements of your job.
 They may not be able to approve every request.

 Review your Options